SMU-SIS/ecology/README.md

 ## Usage

 Entry point to Ecology is through a Connector.
 Currently, this library has one connector - Bluetooth Connector.
-Any custom connector can be created and used to establish a connection with Ecology.
+Any new connector can be created and used to establish a connection with Ecology.

 ### Bluetooth Connector